hemanth-gowda-96/CardMatch-local-web-js/README.md

 #### **UNO Penalty System** ⚠️

-- Automatic 2-card penalty if you don't call UNO when you have 1 card
+- Automatic 5-card penalty if you don't call UNO when going to 1 card
+- Penalty triggers immediately when playing your second-to-last card without saying UNO
 - No need to remember to press a button - the game handles it automatically
-- Keeps the game flowing without interruptions
+- Harsh penalty ensures players take UNO calls seriously!

 #### **Continuous Play Rule** 🏁